Sylvestra Le Touzel: Film work (2006–present)

 After appearing in several short films, Le Touzel made her feature film debut in Michael Apted's Amazing Grace, a 2006 biographical drama about the abolition of the slave trade in 18th century England.
 She then co-starred as Heather in Happy-Go-Lucky (2008), a partially improvised comedy-drama directed by Mike Leigh, which The Hollywood Reporter called a "certified good time" with "wonderful performances from top to bottom".

 Following a small part in The Iron Lady (2011), Le Touzel played three different characters in Cloud Atlas (2012), a big-budget science fiction drama directed by the Wachowskis.
 Her next film roles were in Mr. Turner (2014)—a drama based on the life of J. M. W. Turner—and the 2017 political satire The Death of Stalin, where she portrayed Nina Khrushchev, the second wife of Soviet leader Nikita Khrushchev.

 Personal life

-Le Touzel was born and raised in Kensington, London.
-She married Welsh actor Owen Teale in 2001, several years after they met during a production of Henry IV; the couple have two daughters.
+Le Touzel married the Welsh actor Owen Teale in 2001, several years after they met during a production of Henry IV; the couple have two daughters.
 Le Touzel is a supporter of charitable theatre and is a patron of Montage Theatre Arts, a performing arts charity based in London, along with fellow actresses Debby Bishop and Emma Thompson.